 Essentially, we wanted to:

-In addition, I worked alongside a CEO, CTO, Head of Product, Head of Design, as well as iOS and Android Engineers.
+I worked alongside CEO, CTO, Head of Product, Head of Design, as well as iOS and Android Engineers.

 Several weeks before I was hired, ChargedUp commissioned a field research which also delivered a concise evaluation of the overall rental experience, giving us a solid basis to start with.

-While the research exposed aspects of the experience that needed attention, such as the first-time use, or the rental journey, it was not focusing specifically on the in-app experience.
+While the research exposed aspects of the experience that needed attention it was not focusing specifically on the in-app experience.
 I decided that a separate evaluation of the existing apps is required before proceeding, followed by a peek inside the apps’ analytics to see the big picture.

 Throughout the course of the project we worked in weekly sprints.
-We reviewed progress regularly with in-person sessions involving stakeholders.
+We reviewed progress regularly with in-person sessions involving stakeholders at each point.
 I used existing evidence from prior research, analytics, as well as ad-hoc usability observations to help us better understand the why’s, how’s, and when’s of people using ChargedUp apps.